rahul-gharat/dronahq-docs/docs/self-hosted-deployment/concepts/migrate-from-cloud-to-self-hosted.md

    - [Export your applications](../../../building-apps-concepts/migrating-apps-between-accounts/#export-application) as JSON files.
 These exports include queries and configuration options.
    - Create individual exports for each application.
-   - [Import](../../../building-apps-concepts/migrating-apps-between-accounts/#import-application) these JSON exports into your self-hosted organization.
+   - [Import](../../../building-apps-concepts/migrating-apps-between-accounts/#import-application) these JSON exports into your self-hosted instance.
 To import, click Create new and select From JSON.

 3. Reconfigure SSO and Other Settings